key4hep/key4hep-tutorials/gaudi_ild_reco/README.md

-# Runing ILD simulation and reconstruction
+# Running ILD simulation and reconstruction

 This exercise aims at showing you how to run full simulation as well as reconstruction using `ddsim` and the Gaudi based Key4hep framework respectively.